telprotocol/telprotocol/README.md

 Telprotocol is building a layer of decentralized communication networks.
 It can be used for dialing telephone, text message service, video calling .

-The architecture of Telprotocol is a peer-to-peer protocol architecture, similar to the P2P architecture.
-Telprotocol is built on zksync.
-The telephone supports multiple chains and cross-chain transfers, and users can also use it on arbitrum or optimism.
+The architecture of telprotocol is a peer-to-peer protocol architecture.
+The core data is stored in the chain as NFT.
+Telprotocol supports multiple chains and cross-chain transfers, and users can also use it on ethereum, arbitrum, optimism, zksync, etc .

 # What problems does Telprotocol solve?

 Most of the calls in the current market run as centralized services, such as AT&T, T-Mobile, and Skype.
-Telprotocol is built on a blockchain and is explored in the direction of decentralization.
+Telprotocol is built on blockchain and is explored in the direction of decentralization.
 It has the following advantages:

 1. The user's core data is stored in the chain.
 2. Communication data, is a point-to-point connection, there is no intermediate server.